Nexmo/nexmo-developer/_tutorials/sending-whatsapp-messages-with-messages-api.md

 If you have not received a message from the customer you will need to send a WhatsApp Template (MTM) before sending a message.
 You can learn more about this in [Understanding WhatsApp Messaging](/messages/concepts/whatsapp).

-If you want to see the code for sending a WhatsApp Template you can view the [Sending a WhatsApp Template](/messages/code-snippets/send-whatsapp-template) Code Snippet.
+If you want to see the code for sending a WhatsApp Template you can view the [Sending a WhatsApp Template](/messages/code-snippets/send-whatsapp-template) code snippet.

 Key | Description
 -- | --